GuilhermeTorq/Motif-2.0/README.md

 This was a project made for "PAP" (Prova de Aptidão profissional = Proof of Profissional Aptitude), that is required to do in the last year of Highschool(12º).
 I decided to make an invoicing program.
 I didn't make it so that its legit, but it can be used has a guide or just for information.

-That being said, please don't use this for you own benefit, even if that could be possible, somehow.
+You can't use this for "real" as it is not allowed by the goverment, only to yourself

 ## Files only available in the language - Portuguese